Governance

 Church Schools were established in a tradition of Christian commitment to education to serve local communities or parishes.

-All maintained, local authority led church schools are governed under Instruments of Government, operating since 1 September 2003, which contain “an ethos statement” adopted by the governors to encapsulate the religious character of the school and its purpose.
-It represents a modern interpretation of the school’s original Trust Deed, the legal document which founded the school.
+All maintained, local authority-led church schools are governed under Instruments of Government, operating since 1 September 2003, containing “an ethos statement” adopted by the governors to encapsulate the school's religious character and purpose.
+It represents a modern interpretation of the school’s original Trust Deed, the legal document that founded it.